If you want to learn how to fill out a timesheet, you’re in the right place.

 What is Time Doctor?

 Time Doctor is a powerful, user-friendly timesheet and performance management tool.
-It’s used by large organizations, like Verizon and Ericsson, and medium and small businesses, like Firehouse Subs, to boost productivity across the board.
+It’s used by large organizations and medium and small businesses to boost productivity across the board.

 Compared to a paper or spreadsheet timesheet, Time Doctor is a superior timesheet system because it accurately records time and offers several helpful productivity features.